xentu/xentu-docs/source/includes/introduction.md

 - PC from 2007 with AMD graphics cards R600 (Radeon HD 2000+)

 There are concrete plans for ports to DirectX 9, 10, Android & iOS next year.
-And a port to WASM in 2024.
+And a possible port to Web Assembly.
 Each will change the minimums slightly and open doors for more devices over time.

 ## About This Documentation